List of awards and nominations received by Van Halen

-This is a list of awards and nominations for awards received by the rock band Van Halen.
+This is a list of awards and nominations for awards received by the hard rock band Van Halen.

-Van Halen is a hard rock band formed in Pasadena, California in 1972 and consisted of Eddie Van Halen on guitar, keyboards, and vocals, Alex Van Halen on drums and percussion, Michael Anthony on bass and vocals, and David Lee Roth on lead vocals.
+Van Halen is a hard rock band formed in Pasadena, California in 1972 and consisted of Eddie Van Halen on guitar, keyboards, and vocals, Alex Van Halen on drums and percussion, Michael Anthony (musician) on bass and vocals, and David Lee Roth on lead vocals.
 They enjoyed success from the release of their self-titled debut album in 1978.
-As of 2007 Van Halen has sold more than 80 million albums worldwide] and have had the most number one hits on the Billboard Mainstream Rock chart.
+As of 2007 Van Halen has sold more than 80 million albums worldwide] and have had the most number one hits on the Billboard (magazine) Mainstream Rock (chart) chart.
 During the 1980s they also had more Billboard Hot 100 hits than any other hard rock or heavy metal band.
 According to the Recording Industry Association of America, Van Halen is the 19th best selling band/artist of all time with sales of over 56 million albums in the United States and is one of five rock bands that have had two albums sell more than 10 million copies in the United States.